Izmir Bomb Recipe

 Similar Recipes

-Flour soup can be preferred as a both practical and delicious option, especially as an internal heater start on cold winter days.
-Traditionally, this soup, which has taken its place in Turkish cuisine, has a creamy…
+Flour soup can be preferred as a practical and delicious option, especially as a warming starter on cold winter days.
+This soup, which has traditionally taken its place in Turkish cuisine, is made with simple ingredients…

 25 Min